Eddie000321/backend-nodejs-expressjs-postgresqlPrisma-with-docker/nodeJs-SQLite-backend-project/README.md

 # NodeJS SQLite Backend Project

-This project is a full-stack to-do application that uses a Node.js backend, a SQLite database, and JWT for authentication.
+This project is a full-stack to-do application that uses a Node.js backend, a SQLite database, and server-side sessions (HttpOnly cookies) for authentication.

 ## Description

 This application allows users to register, log in, and manage their to-do lists.
 The backend is built with Node.js and Express, and it uses a SQLite database to store user and to-do data.
-Authentication is handled using JSON Web Tokens (JWT).
+Authentication is handled using server-side sessions with HttpOnly cookies.

 ## Getting Started